margaritahumanitarian/helpafamily-docs/contributing-to-the-repository.md

 Working on a separate branch for each issue helps you keep your local working copy clean.
 You should never work on the `main`.

-1. Create new branch and switch to it:
+1. Create a new branch and switch to it:
    ```bash
    git checkout -b fix_some_issue
    ```